ansas/ebay-rest-api/docs/Api/ScheduleApi.md

-This method retrieves an array containing the details and status of all schedule templates based on the specified feed_type.
-Use this method to find a schedule template if you do not know the schedule_template_id.
+This method retrieves an array containing the details and status of all schedule templates based on the specified <strong>feed_type</strong>.
+Use this method to find a schedule template if you do not know the <strong>schedule_template_id</strong>.

 ### Example